Emotion, Identity & Creativity 2025

 AI helps ideas come out more clearly

-Clearer or more fluid expression is reported when AI tools are used.
+Respondents frequently report clearer or more fluid expression when AI tools are used.

 51%